 Source: Lucid Software

-Facebook has a whopping 1.59 billion daily active users and has been around since the early 2000s.
+Facebook has a whopping 2.7 billion active daily users and has been around since the early 2000s.
 Its audience includes multiple age groups and spans the globe, making it a solid place for most brands to market themselves.

-When it comes to marketing your product, you have many different options on Facebook.
-Here are a few examples.
+When it comes to marketing your product, you have many free and paid options on Facebook.
+Here are a few examples of each.

-By now, you probably know that any company can create a Facebook Business Page for free.
-Once you create a business page, you can begin to share posts about your products and offerings.
+By now, you probably know that any company can create a Facebook Business Page.
+Once you create a business page, you can share posts about your products and offerings.
 If you have happy customers, you can even ask them to review your business on Facebook so prospects researching you can see how you've pleased your customers in the past.

 Aside from creating a page to highlight your brand, you can also post your products in Facebook's Marketplace.
 Marketplace listings can include product shots, pricing, product specifications, and purchasing information.
 Although individual users often use the Marketplace to sell items they no longer want to other people, Facebook Business pages are also eligible to use this feature.

-You can also consider talking about your products or offerings on Facebook Stories.
-This might take a little extra effort because it will require you to film or create content in the Story format, but research says it can be beneficial.
-In fact, a 2018 survey revealed that 62% of people were more interested in a product after learning about it in a Facebook Story.
+You should also consider talking about your products or offerings on Facebook Stories.
+This might take a little extra effort because it will require you to film or create content in the Story format, but it can help you better connect with prospective buyers who want a better sense of what your brand is about.

 Because Facebook's feed algorithmically favors posts from individual accounts over businesses, you might decide that you want to put money into Facebook Ads.